XueZhihan/Bayesian-Optimization/README.md

 from acquisition import EI
 acq = EI()
 ```
-Finally, the training function of the BO trainer is used to Bayesian optimize the test function.
+Finally, the training function of the BO trainer is used to optimize the test function.
 ```python
 from Bo import BO_Trainer
 trainer = BO_Trainer(test_function,  acq, likelihood, model_name)